JasonLeeGit/CQRS-Example/README.md

 # CQRS-Example
 Command Query Responsibility Segregation Example with Kafka event sourcing

+CQRS allows you to separate the load from reads and writes allowing you to scale each independently.
+If your application sees a big disparity between reads and writes this is very useful.

 To Run

 Open a command prompt/terminal and cd to artist-command-service\src\main\resources and run docker-compose up -d